SloughJE/keto-cta-audit/README.md

 - **letter_of_concerns.pdf** – the final rendered version as submitted to the journal.

 The PDF is provided as a frozen, archival copy of what was sent, while the `.qmd` file shows the underlying source used to generate it.

+Note: This repository is an independent statistical audit accompanying a letter of concern.
+It is not affiliated with the original study authors or their institutions.

 ## Re-use